No-Bake Dark Chocolates with Toasted Almonds and Coconut Flakes

 Directions:

-Courtney from Weir, KS, won $50 for this recipe and photo!
-Submit your recipes and photos here.
+Odelia from Toronto won $50 for this recipe and photo!
+Submit your recipes and photos here!

 Serve this with baked chicken and a fresh side salad.